 - Determining If an Oracle Inventory and Oracle Inventory Group Exist Determine if you have an existing Oracle central inventory, and ensure that you use the same Oracle Inventory for all Oracle software installations.
-Also, ensure that all Oracle software users you intend to use for installation have permissions to write to this directory. - Creating the Oracle Inventory Group If an Oracle Inventory Does Not Exist Create an Oracle Inventory group manually as part of a planned installation, particularly where more than one Oracle software product is installed on servers. - About Oracle Installation Owner Accounts Select or create an Oracle installation owner for your installation, depending on the group and user management plan you want to use for your installations. - Restrictions for Oracle Software Installation Owners Review the following restrictions for users created to own Oracle software. - Identifying an Oracle Software Owner User Account You must create at least one software owner user account the first time you install Oracle software on the system.
-Either use an existing Oracle software user account, or create an Oracle software owner user account for your installation. - About the Oracle Base Directory for the grid User Review this information about creating the Oracle base directory on each cluster node - About the Oracle Home Directory for Oracle Grid Infrastructure Software Review this information about creating the Oracle home directory location on each cluster node. - About Creating the Oracle Home and Oracle Base Directory Create Grid home and Oracle base home directories on each cluster node.
+Also, ensure that all Oracle software users you intend to use for installation have permissions to write to this directory. - Creating the Oracle Inventory Group If an Oracle Inventory Does Not Exist If the oralnst.loc file does not exist, then create the Oracle Inventory group. - About Oracle Installation Owner Accounts Select or create an Oracle installation owner for your installation, depending on the group and user management plan you want to use for your installations. - Restrictions for Oracle Software Installation Owners Review the following restrictions for users created to own Oracle software. - Identifying an Oracle Software Owner User Account You must create at least one software owner user account the first time you install Oracle software on the system.
+Either use an existing Oracle software user account, or create an Oracle software owner user account for your installation. - About the Oracle Base Directory for the grid User Review this information about creating the Oracle base directory on each cluster node. - About the Oracle Home Directory for Oracle Grid Infrastructure Software Review this information about creating the Oracle home directory location on each cluster node. - About Creating the Oracle Home and Oracle Base Directory Create Grid home and Oracle base home directories on each cluster node.